ahmdtaha/conference_notes/arxiv_2020.md

 	> 14,368 high-resolution shelf images, on average, 37.1 objects per image, resulting in 533,633 images of individual objects.
 Each individual object image represents a product from in total of 2000 SKUs
 * Toward transformer-based object detection `Pinterest`
 	> Leverage Residual-blocks on top of ViT-features to enable Object detection with ViT-backbone.
+* Scaling Laws for Neural Language Models `OpenAI`
+	> The relation between loss and training resources (# parameters, training samples, GPUs) is covered by a power-law.
+It is better to train a large model on a small number of samples (with early stopping) than to train a small model on a large number of samples.
+The # parameters is more important for performance compared to the architecture itself (depth/width).
+Optimal Batch-size is related to loss function, with small batches at high loss and bigger batches at lower loss.
+Given more compute, use it to train bigger models and less on more data.